Microsoft

 Thank You, Bill Gates

 Bill gates last day at Microsoft is just days away, so it’s a good time to take stock of what the man has and hasn’t done for us and in some cases to us, by and large, I think we owe bill gates a world of thanks.
-Say what will about the intense, driven man, …
+Say what will about the intense, driven man, described by some as mean …

 Read More »